ALMA reveals bright circumgalactic emission and a biconical outflow in z~6.4 quasar PSOJ183+05: Introduction

 Different scenarios have been proposed to explain the origin of CGM halos around the first massive galaxies, including stellar and black-hole driven outflows able to push metal-enriched gas to large scales \citep{Costa22,Pizzati23}.
 IFU spectroscopy with the James Webb Space Telescope (JWST) has opened a new window into detecting and mapping warm outflows using the [OIII]$\lambda5008$ \AA\ emission line at $z>6$ \citep[e.g.][]{Marshall23}.
 However, probing outflows in the cold gas phase immediately preceding star formation remains an observational challenge, and only a few detections have been reported \citep{Maiolino12, Feruglio17, Bischetti19, Izumi21, Izumi21a, Tripodi22}.
 This is likely due to the limited sensitivity of most millimetre observations, considering similar outflowing to total gas ratios as observed in the low redshift Universe \citep{Bischetti19pds, Fluetsch19}.

 In this work, we present ALMA observations of the [CII]$\lambda158$ $\mu$m emission line and millimetre continuum emission in the host galaxy of quasar \psoj\ at $z\sim6.4$ \citep{Banados16} and CGM environment.
-We combined archival observations acquired with different antenna configurations, to boost the detectability of diffuse cold gas with respect to previous studies and, at the same time, map it with high resolution.
-The target of this work is a bright quasar with a bolometric luminosity log($L_{\rm Bol}/\rm erg\ s^{-1}$)$\simeq47.2$, powered by a black hole with mass log($\rm M_{\rm BH}/M_\odot$)$\simeq9.4$ \citep{Farina22,Mazzucchelli23}. \psoj\ hosts a nuclear wind.
+We combined archival observations acquired with different antenna configurations, to boost the detectability of diffuse cold gas with respect to previous studies and, at the same time, map it with high angular resolution.
+The target of this work is a bright quasar with a bolometric luminosity log($L_{\rm Bol}/\rm erg\ s^{-1}$)$\simeq47.2$, powered by a black hole with mass log($\rm M_{\rm BH}/M_\odot$)$\simeq9.4$ and hosting a nuclear wind, as traced by a large blueshift of the CIV$\lambda1549$ \AA\ emission line \citep{Farina22,Mazzucchelli23}.
 A molecular outflow arising from the central kpc region has been detected in OH$\lambda119$ $\mu$m absorption by \cite{Butler23}, with a median velocity of 530 km/s and an outflow rate of about 75-800 M$_\odot$ yr$^{-1}$.
 Previous \cii\ studies of this source reported a bright emission, with a high luminosity \lcii$\simeq7\times10^{9}$ \lsun\ \citep{Decarli18} associated with a relatively compact disk dominated by rotation \citep{Venemans20, Neeleman21}.
+Throughout the paper, we adopt a spatially-flat ΛCDM cosmology with H$_0$ = 67.4 \kms, and $\Omega_M = 0.315$ \citep{Planck20}.